oracle-livelabs/oic/isv-fusion/embedisvapp/embedisvapp.md

 5. Publish the application.
 Click **Hamburger icon (Right top corner)** > **Publish**.

 6. Launch the live application.
 Click **All Application** > **ISVFusionIntegration** > **Live** > **isvfusionwebapp**.

+  Please keep the live url handy as it will be used in the following tasks.

 ## Task 3: ISV integration within the Fusion application using Springboard.